Samuel Canales is a litigator and regulatory attorney, and an associate in the firm's Century City office.

 Areas of Practice

-During law school, Sam volunteered at the Cancer Legal Resource Center, clerked at a healthcare law firm, and participated in externships at the California Department of Insurance and a federal court.
-Sam also previously served in the California Governor’s Office, where he worked on initiatives to improve healthcare equity.
+Before joining the firm, Sam was a senior associate at a national law firm, and an attorney at the Office of the New York State Attorney General.
+During law school, Sam volunteered at the Cancer Legal Resource Center, clerked at a boutique law firm, and participated in legal externships at the California Department of Insurance and a federal court.
+Sam also previously served in the California Governor’s Office of Cabinet Affairs, where he worked on public policy and legislative initiatives.